dbarrerap/cryptozombie-lessons/en/3/02-ownable.md

 1. Modify our code to `import` the contents of `ownable.sol`.
 If you don't remember how to do this take a look at `zombiefeeding.sol`.

 2. Modify the `ZombieFactory` contract to inherit from `Ownable`.
 Again, you can take a look at `zombiefeeding.sol` if you don't remember how this is done.

+3. Because `Ownable`'s constructor requires an address, we need to implement a constructor in `ZombieFactory` to send `msg.sender`, using `Ownable` as a constructor modifier.